eprbell/rp2/README.md

 RP2 prioritizes user privacy: it stores crypto transaction information locally on the user's computer and doesn't send transaction information anywhere else.

-RP2 has a programmable plugin architecture for output generators: currently only US-specific plugins are available, but the architecture makes it possible to contribute additional output generators for different countries or for different US-based cases.
+It has a programmable plugin architecture for output generators: currently only US-specific plugins are available, but the architecture makes it possible to contribute additional output generators for different countries or for different US-based cases.

+RP2 has extensive unit test coverage to reduce the risk of regression.

 **IMPORTANT DISCLAIMER**: RP2 offers no guarantee of correctness: always verify results with the help of a tax professional.